phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 376595
+#Total Number of Tweets: 718953
-#Number of Clinton Tweets: 321124
+#Number of Trump Tweets: 376981
-#Number of Rubio Tweets: 116860
+#Number of Clinton Tweets: 321401
-#Number of Sanders Tweets: 98269
+#Number of Rubio Tweets: 117002
-#Number of Carson Tweets: 57967
+#Number of Sanders Tweets: 98416
-#Number of Bush Tweets: 38331
+#Number of Carson Tweets: 58067
-#Total Number of Tweets:
+#Number of Bush Tweets: 38374
 ---